 Rule to increase market share number 3 — Don’t’ Be Like the Market Leader

 It is a major marketing mistake.
 A mistake many marketers make constantly —Don’t copy the market leader.
 When you copy the marketing message and style of the market leader, you are absolutely their very best friend.
 As long as Miller and Coors try to “be like Bud”, they can expect Bud to be the runaway winner.
 Your strategy must be to “be different.”
 Being a market leader has two distinct advantages.

 - Share of voice and top-of-mind awareness is often just enough.
-Woody Allen once said, “Half of life is just showing up” and as far as the market leader is concerned, he was mostly right.
+Woody Allen once said, “Half of life is just showing up”.
+As far as the market leader is concerned, he was mostly right.

 Rule to increase market share 4 — Be Consistent

 Your greatest enemy is in confusing your brand strategy with your marketing tactics.
 Strategy always drives the tactics and ALWAYS remains consistent.
-All to often, a brand directing strategy is thrown out the window because the immediate results are not as forthcoming as you had hoped.
+Brand’s directing strategy are thrown out the window (sometimes).
+All because the immediate results are not as forthcoming as you had hoped.
 In most cases, there was nothing wrong with the strategy but the tactic used to deliver the message was flawed.

 Result — Be a Brand